suhan1996/Webber/README.md

 ![alt text](lg_webber.png)

 Webber breaks the static and unidirectional nature of web browsing.
-On webber, you can see other people on the same site, and their idea on the page.
+On webber, you can see other people on the same site and exchange ideas on the spot.
 You can use webber to discuss, share insights, or even hold a virtual demonstration.

-Still working in progress, but now I have a chrome extension demo.
+Here's the chrome extension demo.

 Check it out here: